How to buy Bitcoin ETFs in Australia [2024]

 5. Monitor your investment

-Once you own an ETF, you should keep an eye on its performance.
+Once you own the ETF, you should monitor its performance.
 Check your portfolio regularly to ensure your investment is aligning with your financial goals.

 🎓Guide: How to invest in Ethereum ETFs in Australia